jmpaz/contextualize/docs/usage.md

 contextualize --prompt "what has changed in this patch?" shell "git diff --staged" | llm
 ```

+> [!TIP]
+> Commands can be aliased and composed/scripted/recalled freely in the shell.

 ## `cat`

 Collect file contents, with optional wrapping and labels.